 - The College of Engineering Lecture Capture Service is an automated option for recording most classroom courses and events.

-- Video and audio of the instructor is recorded, along with any slides or other content being projected.
+- Video and audio of the instructor is recorded, along with the whiteboard, and any slides or other content being projected.

 - The service will automatically create a nice web-based viewer with thumbnail navigation and separate views for video and slide content.